keyboardDrummer/keyboardDrummer.github.io/_posts/2021-3-21-privatizedEducation.md

     equalPart = if (income > threshold) flatPayout else 0
 {% endhighlight %}

 Choosing the right threshold is difficult.
-The threshold determines what income the educational system is optimised for.
-Both people with a higher and people with a lower income than the threshold are at risk over being undereducated.
+The threshold determines what income the educational system is optimized for.
+Both people with a higher and people with a lower income than the threshold are at risk of being undereducated.
 People with a higher income than the threshold are undereducated because the educator will notice the person is already good enough to meet the threshold, so stop educating them.
 People with a lower income than the threshold are undereducated because the educator will notice the person won't make the threshold, so stop investing in them.

-We suggest placing the threshold at the height of the lowest earning jobs, to maximise the number of people that can find a job.
+We suggest placing the threshold at the height of the lowest earning jobs, to maximize the number of people that can find a job.

 <!--
 Section about why 'fair' education isn't good, that it leads to both overeducation of weak learning and undereducation of strong learners.